jlengrand/google-send-money-talk/README.md

 The slides are created using [DeckSet](https://www.deckset.com/), but there should be an uptodate pdf version available here as well :).
 Not affiliated in any way, I just liked the app.

+_Please note that I'm using videos in the slides in case my live demo goes wrong, so this repository is quite large :).
+The deckset version of the slides does embed the videos, but the pdf version will only host screenshots._

 ## Author

 [Julien Lengrand-Lambert](https://github.com/jlengrand) - 2019